 Travelling to see Mika’s North-American Tour to Boston and New York in October 2009 was definitely one of my best travelling decisions ever.
 Not only Mika wise, I really enjoyed the whole trip and my short holidays in New York.
 I had always wanted to see New York, but never had a good enough reason to make it happen before these gigs.
 This time I travelled together with my husband, and to make it more special we travelled a bit more comfortably than I usually do (meaning direct flights and a very nice hotel).

 I met some incredible people during my trip.
-It’s embarrassing to admit, but I had always thought American people are very smiling but not actually warm or really caring (why on earth did I think that way?!).
+It’s embarrassing to admit, but I had always thought American people are very smiling but not actually warm or really caring (why on earth did I think that way?).
 It is quite the opposite.
-We got so much help from some people we met and seeing that kindness was just mind-blowing.
+We got so much help from people we met and everyone was really kind.

 Both gigs were very good, but the Boston gig will always be one of my favorite ever experiences.
 Mika was in a weird, funny and very relaxed mood.
 It was an excellent concert, I loved every second of it.
 The North-American Tour had a theme “1955”.
-I made a thank you card using old magazines from that year and gave it to him after the Boston gig, and funnily enough I found this vid later and saw myself giving my card (lol, you can see me only during a few seconds, time 1:10).
+I made a thank you card using old magazines from that year and gave it to him after the Boston gig.